saifmukhtar/kinetic/docs/src/introduction.md

 This is achieved through a three-tier lifecycle:
 1. **Verifiable Delay Functions (VDFs):** Mathematical puzzles that take a specific, sequential amount of time to solve.
 They cannot be parallelized.
 A billionaire with 10,000 ASICs cannot solve a single VDF faster than a hobbyist on a laptop.
 2. **Dynamic Scaling:** Shorter names require exponentially larger VDFs.
 A 1-character name takes weeks to grind; a 6-character name takes seconds.
 This physically limits the rate at which premium namespace can be consumed.
 3. **The Hybrid Lease:** Ownership is maintained not by paying rent, but by keeping a node alive.
-A low-overhead background "Heartbeat" proves the name is actively being used.
+A low-overhead background "Heartbeat" (a cryptographic signature over the current time) proves the name is actively being used.
 If the heartbeat flatlines, the name isn't instantly lost, but enters a Grace-Period Escalation where attackers must burn massive computation to steal it.

 Through these mechanics, Kinetic establishes a self-cleaning, purely mathematical namespace.
 There is no ICANN.
 There are no renewal fees.
 There are no biometric scans.
 There is only math, time, and the decentralized Kademlia swarm.